-The College has established procedures for identifying, recording, publishing and regularly assessing course, program, general education, institutional learning outcomes (SLO Assessment Handbook 2013) The College identifies and regularly assesses a broad spectrum of learning outcomes for students which extends beyond CLOs, PLOs, GELOs, and ILOs to include progression through courses to complete degrees/certificates and gain employment or transfer to a four-year institution.
-The College has developed a Strategic Plan and an Educational Master Plan which identify, benchmark, and track lead and lag indicators that correspond to these outcomes.
-(Strategic Plan 2016-2021, EMP) Through purposeful investment in the development of the Institutional Research and Planning office the College has improved access to data to support the assessment of these outcomes.
-Identified gaps in the integration of outcomes data into decision making, institutional planning, and resource allocation processes and corresponding improvement plans are addressed in the Quality Focus Essay.
+The College has well-established procedures for identifying, publishing, and regularly assessing course, program, general education, institutional learning outcomes.
+(SLO Assessment Handbook 2013) The College continues to make improvements in assessing, analyzing, utilizing, and evaluating student learning outcomes.
+In 2015, after assessing the effectiveness of its program review process, the College moved from a five-year to a two-year cycle in order to improve its assessment processes.
+A new software system along with a refined cycle of program review enables the disaggregation of outcomes assessment data and increased institutional capacity for completing student outcomes and posting results.
+The new baccalaureate program in Respiratory Care has scheduled, regular assessment of SLOs and program review in the new system to be implemented after the first cohort completes the program.

-The College continues to make improvements in identifying, assessing, analyzing, utilizing, and evaluating student learning outcomes.
-In 2015, the College made a decision to implement a new software system, eLumen, capable of disaggregating outcomes assessment has increased institutional accountability for completing student outcomes and posting results.
-During the 2016-2017 academic year, the system was developed for program review, resource allocation, and better facilitation of integrated planning.
-The new baccalaureate program in Respiratory Care has scheduled, regular assessment of SLOs and program review in the new system.
+Through purposeful investment in the Institutional Research and Planning Office, the College has improved access to data to support the assessment of learning outcomes.
+It acknowledges the need to embed outcomes data analysis into stronger integration of institutional planning, resource allocation processes, and corresponding improvement plans.
+Specific steps to address the integration of outcomes data into a full evaluation process to improve student learning and student achievement are outlined in the Quality Focus Essay.

 Standard II.A.4

 If the institution offers pre-collegiate level curriculum, it distinguishes that curriculum from college level curriculum and directly supports students in learning the knowledge and skills necessary to advance to and succeed in college level curriculum.